KhusniddinIskandarov/KhusniddinIskandarov/README.md

-## 🚀 Frontend Developer focused on building clean, scalable, and user-friendly web applications.
+## 🚀 Frontend Engineer delivering scalable, performant, and well-documented web applications with a focus on modular architecture, clean code, and reusable components.

 ---